John-wallace89/JL-Watchtower/README.md

 * User Story 4<br>
-As a customer, when I click on a superhero icon, I can see that heros location on the map and details about the hero.
+As a customer, when I click on a superhero icon, I can see that heros location on the map and details about the hero. <h3 style="color: red">UPDATE</h3> change in functionality - reduced multiple buttons to single button, providing desired information using one click rather than multiple.
+* User Story 4(with change)<br>
+As a customer, when I click on the find a hero button, I can see that heros location on the map and details about the hero.

 * User Story 5<br>